 Coffee tables are such versatile creatures – perfect for perching your cuppa on, but also a great vehicle to display not just your feet, but the wares you should be proud of.
 This could you be your favourite magazine collection (hi!), fancy photography books or, if you have children, latest Lego model.
 So, how do you find the perfect one that fits the job description?

-Journey East founder Anita Sam advises you to keep an open mind when looking for a coffee table.
+Journey East founder Anita Sam advises shoppers to keep an open mind when looking for a coffee table.
 “Although most customers may already have an idea on the style of their space, mixing and matching can often lead to pleasantly surprising results.”
-As such, Journey East has a good range of coffee tables to fit most living spaces, from vintage and retro, to rustic, industrial, Scandinavian and modern.
+To this end, Journey East carries a wide range of functional coffee tables to fit most living spaces, from vintage and retro, to rustic, industrial, Scandinavian and modern.

 Antique Coffee Tables

 It’s always nice to add in a little piece of history or two to your home, and there are some interesting ways to do this with antique coffee tables.
 Danielle from Just Anthony points to her Tibetan-style scroll tables as a style that is becoming increasingly popular.
 “Tibetan-style furniture in general is trending, and this includes cabinets and chests too.”
 Then there are large antique daybeds that are being used as coffee tables, particularly for customers who have bigger spaces to fill.
 “Not only are they large and practical, but they’re great for displaying things on, and definitely conversation pieces.”